 A review for PRTG, $25 for you!

-There are new Visa cards available.
-50 cards, each worth $25, for the first 50 published reviews at the Gartner Peer Insights for IT Infrastructure Monitoring Tools.
+It’s that time again – there are new VISA cards available.
+50 cards, each worth $25, for the first 50 published and accepted reviews at the Gartner Peer Insights for IT Infrastructure Monitoring Tools.

 Review portals on the Internet are not everyone's cup of tea.
 On the one hand, they are seen as superficial and often very thin in terms of content, but on the other hand they can be quite helpful.
 At the very least, it is usually not possible to ignore the conspicuously good or bad reviews of a rated product.